-The Fate of Working People Mechanized Farming - Vital Need for China By Daniel Roberts For more than a year, signs have appeared of serious differences of opinion in the Chinese Communist party leadership over economic questions.
 The most recent indication is an article in Red Flag, a fortnightly theoretical magazine published by the CP Central Committee.
 The article, on the technical transformation of agriculture, is by Po I-po, Vice-Premier and Chairman of the State Economic Commission.
 It is reprinted in the Oct.
-18 English-language edition of the official Hsinhua News Agency.
+18 Engmodesty that we notice in the mothers' faces, lish-language edition of the official Hsinhua News Agency.
 Po considers it imperative "to get our agriculture out of its present state of technical backwardness and on to a modern technical basis."
 "The process of changing China from a backward agricultural country into an advanced industrial country involves the gradual transformaion of her vast agricultural population into an industrial population."
 Po wants no delay in proceeding with the task.
-He wants planning that envisages the simultaneous development of heavy industry, light industry and agficultural mechanization and electrification.
-He admits that "To transform all of rural China, which is so vast and so backward . . . into a technically modernized countryside . . . is an extremely difship over the work and to make good overall plans."
-Evidently, the views Po expounds are not unanimously held in the CP leadership for he considers it necessary to argue against "some people [who] think that . . . once industrializaion is accomplished the technical transformation of agriculture will materialize by itself.
-Basing themselves on this viewpoint, they maintain that efforts should for the time being be concentrated on industrial development technical transformation of agriculture.
+He wants planning that envisages the simultaneous development of heavy industry, light industry and agricultural mechanization and electrification.
+He admits that "To transform all of rural China, which is so vast and so backward . . . into a technically modernized countryside . . . is an extremely dificult task.
+The question now is to strengthen the party's leader- chemical fertilizers and insectiship over the work and to make good overall plans."
+Evidently, the views Po expounds are not unanimously held in the CP leadership for he considers it necessary to argue against "some people [who] hink that ... once industrializaion is accomplished the technical transformation of agriculture will materialize by itself.
+Basing themselves on this viewpoint they maintain that efforts should for the time being be concentrated on industrial development technical transformation of agriculture.
 This viewpoint is wrong beyond doubt."
-Po cites a number of powerful reasons for adopting a balanced plan that unites progress in agriculture and industry.
-Must Double Grain Output First, "we must at least double our present grain output or more," says Po, in order to meet the grain needs of all the people "fairly fully" and to provide enough fodder for an increased number of livestock.
-And "we must at least treble our present cotton output." and animal power.
+First, "we must at least double our present grain output or industry divorced from farm equipment and that is financed by agricultural surpluses squeezed out of intensive farm labor.